-- ► SMT = Satisfiability Modulo a Theory. - ► Theory = the quantifier-free fragment of a first-order theory.1 - ► SMT Solver = SAT solver working with a theory solver (or T-solver). - Examples of first-order theories considered in SMT solvers, in each case limited to the quantifier-free fragment: - ► Equality with Uninterpreted Functions (EUF) Handout 18, pp 3-4 - Linear Integer Arithmetic (LIA) Handout 18, p 21 - Linear Real Arithmetic (LRA) similar to LIA, except that the domain is Q (set of rationals) or R (set of reals). - ▶ Difference Logic (DL), which is a fragment of LRA - other theories: Arrays , Bit-Vectors , Tuples and Records , Algebraic Datatypes , etc. - ▶ Reason for the restriction to quantifier-free fragments: Given a theory T, we need an efficient decision procedure to decide validity relative to T, i.e., to "quickly" decide whether $T \vdash \varphi$.
+- SMT = Satisfiability Modulo a Theory. - Theory = typically a quantifier-free fragment of a first-order theory.1 - SMT Solver = SAT solver working with a theory solver (or T-solver). - Examples of first-order theories considered in SMT solvers, in each case limited to the quantifier-free fragment: - Equality with Uninterpreted Functions (EUF) Handout 18, pp 3-4 - Linear Integer Arithmetic (LIA) Handout 18, page 19 - Linear Real Arithmetic (LRA) similar to LIA, except that the domain is \mathbb{Q} (set of rationals) or \mathbb{R} (set of reals) - Difference Logic (DL), which is a fragment of LRA - other theories:

+Arrays, Bit-Vectors, Tuples and Records, Algebraic Datatypes, etc.

+► Reason for the restriction to quantifier-free fragments: Given a theory T, we need an efficient decision procedure to decide validity relative to T, i.e., to "quickly" decide whether T ⊢ φ.

-1See Handout 18 for details on first-order theories.
+1See Handout 18 for examples of first-order theories.